Modeling of flopping-mode spin qubits: beyond the two-site model: Results

 where the average is taken over the time interval $\Delta t$, which we set equal to two Rabi periods.
 With this definition, $\mathcal{P}=1$ corresponds to an ideal single-frequency Rabi oscillation pattern, while a reduction in $\mathcal{P}$ indicates a deviation from the ideal two-level dynamics.
 The spectral purity is normalized so that a flat $P_0(t) = 0.5$ yields $\mathcal{P} = 0$.

-In Figs.~\ref{fig:6}(a) and (c), we present the extracted Rabi frequency as a function of detuning and barrier height across the spin- and orbital-splitting-dominated regimes of the FM qubit.
+In Fig.~\ref{fig:FM_EDSR_1}(d), we present the extracted Rabi frequency as a function of detuning and barrier height across the spin- and orbital-splitting-dominated regimes of the FM qubit, with linecuts for different detuning values in (f).
 Together, they show that the highest Rabi frequencies are obtained near the transition between the two regimes, in particular when the detuning is relatively small.
-This is expected because spin-charge hybridization is maximal and the wavefunctions maximally delocalized over the double-well in this regime, maximizing the effective electric dipole moment of the electron and the coupling of the EDSR drive to the spin.
+This is expected because spin-charge hybridization is maximal and the wavefunctions are maximally delocalized over the double-well in this regime, maximizing the effective electric dipole moment of the electron and the coupling of the EDSR drive to the spin.
 These Rabi frequencies are computed assuming a linear magnetic field gradient (as in $H_\mathrm{1FM}$), which more accurately reflects the spatial profile generated by a realistic micromagnet.
 Appendix~\ref{app:gradient_comparisions} provides a quantitative comparison with the step-gradient approximation widely used in the literature.